What would life be like if you didn’t have debt? How would you spend your time? What would the freedom feel like?

 Two Strategies to Become Debt Free

 There are two main strategies to become debt free fast.
 The two methods for becoming debt free are the debt avalanche method, and debt snowball method.
-To illustrate using these methods to pay down debt, I’ll be using my Debt Destruction Tool.

 These methods are pretty straightforward.
 First, compile a list of your debts and their interest rates.
 After compiling this list, you will then pay a little extra towards a certain debt as determined by whichever method you pick.

 By paying a little extra each month, you will be able to take advantage of some huge interest savings (as we will see a little bit later in this post).

 Using the Debt Avalanche Method, you pay off your debts by paying extra toward your debt with the highest interest rate first. .

 Once you have paid off the highest interest rate debt, you put the entire paid off debt’s payment plus the same extra amount towards the next highest until all debt is paid off.